 King Of Tonga, by Dark Angel

-Purchased at the Tattersalls July Horses-In-Training Sale, this colt heads to DAVID O'MEARA and is by DARK ANGEL Read about his 'super sire' here: http://yeomanstown.ie/site/stallions/dark-angel-2/
+Purchased at the Tattersalls July Horses-In-Training Sale, he heads to DAVID O'MEARA and is by DARK ANGEL Read about his 'super sire' here: http://yeomanstown.ie/site/stallions/dark-angel-2/

-Here we have one of our typical type of 'H-I-T' purchases, typical of horses the likes of G Force, Tawdeea, Waarif, Southern Rock and to an extent Burnt Sugar and Admirality, in that KING OF TONGA arrives at MPR, a young, lightly raced, improving and very unexposed, son of the mighty Dark Angel.
+Here we have one of our typical type of 'H-I-T' purchases, typical of horses the likes of G Force, Tawdeea, Waarif, Southern Rock (all trained by David) and to an extent Burnt Sugar and Admirality, in that KING OF TONGA arrives at MPR, a young, lightly raced, improving and very unexposed, son of the mighty Dark Angel.

 David O’Meara and his assistant Jason Kelly are so adept at purchasing HIT horses such as Suedois and Lord Glitters, offered us this recent 65,000gns purchase from the Tattersalls July Sale, and researching his pedigree and form, combined with the fact that many Dark Angel progeny improve considerably with time, we took little time in agreeing to have King Of Tonga race in our silks.

-He’s a lovely physical specimen and his form is that of a steadily improving 3yo.
+He’s a lovely physical specimen and has form that is steadily improving.
 Horses of his ilk tend not to peak until they are 5yo or 6yo so, even without any improvement, he can be racing and hopefully winning at tracks like York, Ascot and Newmarket.
 If we can eke out 5 or 7 pounds of physical improvement, as he matures, then he could make up into a horse for valuable races like the Ascot International Stakes or The Newmarket Bunbury Cup (both won in 2018 by Burnt Sugar!)
 Victoria Cup or just possibly the Royal Hunt Cup at Royal Ascot.